Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: Finite volume ends and low-order poles

 on the punctured disk $\{0<|z|<r\}$.
 Since $\lim_{z\rightarrow0}\kappa_g(z)=-1$, for any $\lambda>1$ there is $0<r<1$ such that $-1\leq\kappa_g(z)\leq-\lambda^{-1}$ for $0<|z|<r$, so that we can apply the Ahlfors-Schwarz lemma on $\{0<|z|<r\}$ to the metrics $g_r$ and $\lambda^{-1} g$, and conclude that $g_r\geq \lambda^{-1} g$.
 As a result,

 whenever $0<|z|<r$.
 This implies the required $\limsup$ because $\lambda>1$ is arbitrary and the fraction in the parentheses tends to $1$ as $z$ goes to $0$. \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm_finitevolumeend}] Suppose $p$ has a neighborhood with finite volume under $g$.
 We first show that $p$ is a puncture.
-To this end, we may suppose that $\Sigma$ is a hyperbolic Riemann surface (otherwise $\Sigma$ is parabolic and $p$ is clear a puncture) and let $g_0$ be the complete conformal hyperbolic metric on $\Sigma$.
-We have $g\geq g_0$ by Yau's Ahlfors-Schwarz lemma or, alternatively, by Lemma \ref{lemma_completebound}.
+To this end, we may suppose that $\Sigma$ is a hyperbolic Riemann surface (otherwise $\Sigma$ is parabolic and $p$ must be a puncture) and let $g_0$ be the hyperbolic metric on $\Sigma$ given by Uniformization.
+We have $g\geq g_0$ by Yau's Ahlfors-Schwarz lemma or alternative by Lemma \ref{lemma_completebound}.
 So $p$ is a finite-volume end with respect to $g_0$, hence a puncture (see the paragraph following Theorem \ref{thm_finitevolumeend}).